stidges/laravel-mix-mjml/README.md

 **Type:** String
 **Default:** `"resources/views/mail"`

-The path where the compiled files should be outputted to.
+The path where the compiled files should be outputted to. **Note:** This path will be resolved relative to your root path!

 ### options.extension